esander1789/esander1789.github.io/_pages/service.md

  - Association for Women in Mathematics (AWM) professional mentor for an early career woman mathematician,		May , 2007

 ## Advocacy

+ - Capitol Hill Advocacy Visit, Association for Women in Mathematics,		April 9, 2025
  - Capitol Hill Advocacy Visit, Association for Women in Mathematics,		January 4, 2019
  - Capitol Hill Advocacy Visit, Association for Women in Mathematics,		May 1, 2018
  - Capitol Hill Advocacy Visit, Association for Women in Mathematics,		December 1, 2017